5. Raising Highly Sensitive Children/Teens

 Books for Raising Highly Sensitive Children

 Brain Training for the Highly Sensitive Person, Techniques to Reduce Anxiety and Overwhelming Emotions by Julie Bjelland, LMFT is good for parents to learn tools for themselves and their sensitive child.
+This book also can be good for teens.

 The Highly Sensitive Child by Elaine Aron is good for parents and even for your child's teacher.